 So much of drug use seems to be an attempt to fill an empty place inside yourself, that place that tells you there is something wrong, that your life is incomplete and needs more in order to be everything you want it to be.
 Sobriety will newly expose that empty place, but now you know that drugs are not the answer to filling that space, even if they are good at distracting you and making you forget it is there.

 There are things that will help to fill the empty space.
 Spending some time figuring out what gives you joy is an important step you can take to find your new identity after the drugs leave your system.
-Many treatment programs incorporate the discovery of enjoyable activities through participation in various kinds of therapy, such as art therapy, music therapy, drama therapy, and equine therapy.
+Many treatment programs incorporate the discovery of enjoyable activities through participation in various kinds of therapy, such as art therapy, music therapy, and drama therapy.

 There are many activities that may awaken or reawaken your passions and help you figure out your post-addiction identity, from cooking for your family to meaningful work to a hobby like attending a book club or hiking on local trails.
 Keeping a list of activities that you enjoy and want to do more will help you spend more time doing these things and lessen the temptation to return to drug use again.